hkumar00/PGP_CaseStudies/README.md

-# AI/ML Case Studies - PG Program at Texam University
+# AI/ML Case Studies - PG Program at Texas University

 ## Overview
-This repository contains a collection of case studies completed as part of the Postgraduate (PG) program in Artificial Intelligence and Machine Learning at Texam University.
+This repository contains a collection of case studies completed as part of the Postgraduate (PG) program in Artificial Intelligence and Machine Learning at Texas University.
 Each case study focuses on a specific aspect of AI/ML, ranging from traditional machine learning techniques to cutting-edge solutions like Retrieval-Augmented Generation (RAG) and model deployment on platforms like Hugging Face.

 ## Case Studies
 1. **Traditional Machine Learning**: Building predictive models using techniques like decision trees, random forests, and logistic regression.